wang1212/user-script/README.md

-# github-markdown-file-content-navigation
+# Github Markdown File Content Navigation

-[User Script] Provide directory navigation of the markdown file content of the github website. | 【用户脚本】提供 github 网站 markdown 文件内容的目录导航。
+[User Script] Provide directory navigation of the markdown file content of the github website.

+## Features

+- Generate a tree-shaped directory navigation panel with markdown file content `h1-h6` tags.
+- The directory navigation panel can be **switched to show/hide**, the purpose is not to affect the normal browsing page content.
+- Click the title to **smoothly scroll to the target anchor point**.

+## License

+MIT LICENSE.